vmware-archive/node-examples/book-service/README.md

     $ ./shutdownGemFire.sh
     ```

-- Use a script to tear remove the directories and files containing
+- Use a script to remove the directories and files containing
 GemFire logs created for the cluster.
 With a current working directory of `node-examples/book-service`: